python-websockets/websockets/docs/design.rst

-Then :meth:`~protocol.WebSocketCommonProtocol.recv` fetches the next message from the :attr:`~protocol.WebSocketCommonProtocol.messages` queue, with some complexity added for handling termination correctly.
+Then :meth:`~protocol.WebSocketCommonProtocol.recv` fetches the next message from the :attr:`~protocol.WebSocketCommonProtocol.messages` queue, with some complexity added for handling backpressure and termination correctly.

 Sending data
 ............

 The right side of the diagram shows how ``websockets`` sends data.

-:meth:`~protocol.WebSocketCommonProtocol.send` writes a single data frame containing the message.
-Fragmentation isn't supported at this time.
+:meth:`~protocol.WebSocketCommonProtocol.send` writes one or several data frames containing the message.
+While sending a fragmented message, concurrent calls to :meth:`~protocol.WebSocketCommonProtocol.send` are put on hold until all fragments are sent.
+This makes concurrent calls safe.

 :meth:`~protocol.WebSocketCommonProtocol.ping` writes a ping frame and yields a :class:`~asyncio.Future` which will be completed when a matching pong